 There never was anything like this Man.

 But now He was dead.
-Beaten, mutilated and hung on a cross to die a most pitiful death.
+Beaten, mutilated and hung on a cross to die a most miserable death.
 Nothing left but a lifeless body, wrapped up in a cold tomb.

 It was over.